 The region delivered an EBITA of €1.0 million (€-2.1 million in Q211).
 Savings from the restructuring program in the region (€1.7 million) were offset by investments in the expansion of operations in Asia and sales & marketing investments.

 West & Central

-The financial information in this press release has been prepared in accordance with International Financial Reporting Standards (“IFRS”) as endorsed by the European Union.
+The financial information in this report has been prepared in accordance with accounting principles consistent with those used for the 2011 consolidated financial statements, which were prepared under International Financial Reporting Standards (“IFRS”) as endorsed by the European Union.
 While the interim financial information included in this announcement has been prepared in accordance with IFRS applicable to interim periods, this announcement does not contain sufficient information to constitute an interim financial report as defined in International Accounting Standards 34, “Interim Financial Reporting”.
 Unless otherwise noted, the numbers in the press release have not been audited.
 The financial information and certain other information presented in a number of tables in this press release have been rounded to the nearest whole number or the nearest decimal.
 Therefore, the sum of the numbers in a column may not conform exactly to the total figure given for that column.
 In addition, certain percentages presented in the tables in this press release reflect calculations based upon the underlying information prior to rounding and, accordingly, may not conform exactly to the percentages that would be derived if the relevant calculations were based upon the rounded numbers.

 Results Conference Call and Webcast